Neurogenic Bladder in Children

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 Treatment may include:

 - Timed voiding.
 This means using the toilet at scheduled times.
-It can help your child avoid accidents and protect the kidneys.
+It can help your child prevent accidents and protect the kidneys.

 - Using a catheter.
 You may need to put a thin, flexible tube in your child’s urethra and up into the bladder.
 This is done to empty the bladder at regular times during the day.
 In some cases, a more long-lasting (permanent) catheter is needed.
 This is called an indwelling catheter.